kanuu-io/docs/laravel/subscription-boilerplate.md

 Note that, with or without that option, you can always tweak the migration and the model to attach it to whatever model you want.
 This is just a boilerplate to get you started but don’t let that restrict your creativity.

-## Add billing in 5 minutes (summary)
+## Summary using Paddle's webhooks

-We get it, you don't want to read this entire documentation for every app you're building.
-This page provides a quick checklist allowing you to add billing to your Laravel applications in 5 minutes.
+This page provides a quick checklist allowing you to add billing to your Laravel applications using Paddle's webhooks in 5 minutes.
 Let's go!

 1. **Setup Paddle and Kanuu**.
 This requires no code.
 Follow these quick steps:
     - [1.
 Setup Paddle](../getting-started/setup-paddle)